Why Factoring Long-Term Care Into Your Estate Plan Pays Off

 2. Consider a long-term care insurance policy

-3. Get smart about living wills and trusts
+3. Get smart about advanced directives, powers of attorney and trusts

 In order to best prepare your loved ones for complex medical decisions, go over advance directives.
-In addition, discuss options for setting a revocable living trust, and possibly one or more irrevocable trusts, like a Medicaid Asset Protection Trust, as part of your long-term care planning.
+In addition, discuss options for setting a revocable living trust, and possibly one or more irrevocable trusts, like a Medicaid Asset Protection Trust as part of your estate and long-term care planning.

 It’s also important to create a plan that allows someone you trust to access and utilize your financial resources for your benefit in the event of unforeseen medical circumstances.
-One common mistake is tying up assets in investments that aren’t liquidatable when you might need them most.
+One common mistake is tying up most of your assets in investments that aren’t liquid when you might need them most.
 For example, money locked into annuities can result in a fee for early withdrawal.
 Having a balanced approach to financial planning, that includes asset protection considerations, is often the best medicine when facing the prospect of paying for long-term care.
 Part of this planning, is to make sure that you have a very comprehensive power of attorney in place that is specifically designed to provide the most flexibility in planning for the costs of long-term care and the concomitant preservation of assets.
 A basic boilerplate power of attorney often fails at the time it's most needed.
-Working with a team of that includes an estate planning attorney, financial advisor, and insurance professional can provide you and your family with the best overall solution.
+Working with a team of professionals that includes an estate-planning attorney, financial advisor, CPA and insurance professional can provide you and your family with the best overall solution.

 Take the time now to talk to an estate-planning attorney and your financial advisor, CPA or insurance professional about the best ways to maintain financial security in tandem with the demands of long-term care.
-Even if you don’t end up needing long-term care in your lifetime, you can enjoy the peace of mind knowing you’ll be covered and that you have created an estate plan that will protect you and your loved ones.
+Even if you don’t end up needing long-term care, you can enjoy the peace of mind knowing you’ll be covered and that you have created an estate plan that will protect you and your loved ones.

-The process of completing a long-term care plan may sound daunting, but we’re here to help you by making it a streamlined experience — simply get in touch with us today and let us put you in a more secure position for the future.
+The process of completing an estate and long-term care plan may sound complex, but we’re here to help you by making it a streamlined experience to put you and your family in a more secure position for the future.